 A client avatar can give you an incredibly specific niche for marketing; however, it has one big limitation.
 Client avatars almost always leave out people with marginalized identities.
 They make up too small a fraction of the market for many brands to target them directly.

 Let’s look at Lululemon as an example.
-As a fat trans non-binary person, Tia struggled to find pants that fit well and are affirming.
+As a fat trans non-binary person, Theo struggled to find pants that fit well and are affirming.
 Finally, they found a pair they like from Lululemon.
 You know Lululemon’s marketing department didn’t make a client avatar of a fat non-binary person.

 A New Foundation for Marketing

 Does the idea of marketing without a client avatar leave you feeling a little lost?
 Try this as your starting point instead: Create a high quality product or service.

 Try focusing on quality and a good customer experience over appealing to a specific type of client.
 You’ll be surprised by the variety of people who are drawn to your brand.
 It will free up space for people from all walks of life, including people with marginalized identities, to find their way to you.

 For entrepreneurs interested in being allies, marketing without a client avatar also allows them to lead with their values.
 We’ve never made a client avatar for Brandcendent because we’ve found that so many kinds of people are excited by our trauma-informed business strategies for entrepreneurs of marginalized identities.
 A client avatar couldn’t possibly embody the diversity of the amazing clients we’ve worked with.

 Ready to bring some nuance (and humanity) to your marketing strategy?
 Theo offers trauma-informed business coaching that honors entrepreneurs’ humanity and illuminates paths to income growth.
 Learn more about Theo’s one-on-one coaching and their group program, Disruptor.